Top Reasons to Buy Local, Eat Local, Go Local

 3. “Neighborhood stores: An overlooked strategy for fighting global warming” by Stacy Mitchell, Grist.

-These and other related studies are covered well in this article by Stacy Mitchell of the Institute for Local Self-Reliance (ILSR), whose website summarizes and links many more reports and studies relevant to these issues.
+These and other related studies are covered well in this article by Stacy Mitchell of the Institute for Local Self-Reliance (ILSR), whose ideas are incorporated into many points here.